sc-camp/2016-R-data-analysis/README.md

     > air = read.csv(url("http://packages.revolutionanalytics.com/datasets/AirOnTimeCSV2012/airOT201201.csv"))

-**NOTE**: If downloading the air dataset (above line) takes too much time you can load it from a file on the cluster (or on the data folder on this repo):
+**NOTE**: If downloading the air dataset (above line) takes too much time you can load it from a file on the cluster (or find it as a zipped file on the data folder on this repo):

 	> load("~jemeras/data/air.rda")